jsand424/Project-1/README.md

 What is happening on the roads of Australia?

-What kind resalt do the traffic cameras?
+What kind resalt do the traffic cameras give?

 Does lighting lead to decrease in road crash?